radim2tej/ESP_Atrea/README.md

 # ESP Atrea #
-Replacement of the CP07 controller with the ESP8266 module for controlling the Atrea RK2 heat recovery unit and similar using Home Assistant.
+Replacement of a CP07 controller with the ESP8266 module for controlling the Atrea RK2 heat recovery unit and similar using Home Assistant.
 The module can either monitor or directly replace the CP07 controller via ESP8266, LIN bus interface and a Home Assistant.
-The module enables control of ventilation, heating and cooling.
+The module allows control of ventilation, heating and cooling.
 ![device](atrea4.png)

 # Hardware
 The CP07 controller communicates with the ATREA RK2 heat recovery unit via the LIN bus.
 It communicates at 300 Bauds and each packet has 10 bytes.
-The CP07 driver sends a query to the Atrea unit (the type is in bytes 2 and 3) and receives a response from Atrea.
+The CP07 controller sends a query to the Atrea unit (the type is in bytes 2 and 3) and receives a response from Atrea.

 For the connection use a LIN bus interface [TTL UART to LIN Can Bus Converter](https://www.aliexpress.com/item/4001054538389.html) or maybe [UART to LIN Bus Module](https://www.aliexpress.com/item/1005002376896294.html) and an ESP8266 module WeMos D1 mini, which is connected in parallel to the CP07 driver line.
 If the program detects the presence of the CP07 driver in the ESP8266 after startup, it will only listen to the ATREA system status.
 If the driver is not present, the module will take over its function.
 The CP07 driver is still required to configure the unit, but can be disconnect after setup ATREA.